John Vere Hopgood: Dambusters Raid

 The aircraft was fatally damaged and Hopgood remained at the controls, gaining height to allow his crew to bail out.
 Rear gunner, Pilot Officer Tony Burcher, remembered hearing Hopgood say; "Get out you damn fool.
 If only I could get another 300 ft.
 I can't get any more height".
-John Fraser and Tony Burcher jumped and were made prisoners of war.
-However, the already injured John Minchin who also bailed out did not survive.
+Pilot Officer John Fraser (Bomb-aimer) and Tony Burcher jumped and were made prisoners of war.
+However, the already injured Sergeant John Minchin (Wireless Operator) who also bailed out did not survive.
 AJ-M crashed in a field near Ostönnen, 6 kilometres (3.72 miles) from the dam.
 The bodies of Hopgood, Brennan, Navigator Kenneth (Ken) Earnshaw from Bridlington and Gregory were found inside.

 Hopgood is buried at the Rheinberg War Cemetery (Coll. grave 17.
 E. 2-6).

 Popular culture

 Hopgood was portrayed in the 1955 feature film The Dam Busters by the actor John Fraser.